stefanpostolache/algopyformance/Readme.md

 # Welcome to Algopyformance

-A library created to aid students of ISCTE-IUL to build performance tests for their app.
-This is the first version so it is still limited and the plotting functionality is not as functional as I wished but improvements are comming soon.
+A library created to aid students of ISCTE-IUL, in Portugal, to build performance tests for their app.
+This is the first version, so it is very limited and the plotting functionality is not as functional as I wish but improvements are comming soon.
 I am open to suggestions of features I can add and improvements to my code.

 The library uses the Builder pattern to offer a simple and easy to use API to